wfleming/WFInstagramAPI/README.markdown

-WFInstagramAPI is an iOS library for interacting with [Instagram's API](http://instagram.com/developer/).
+WFInstagramAPI is an Objective-C iOS library for interacting with [Instagram's API](http://instagram.com/developer/).
 It was written initially to enable the development of [Lolgramz](http://lolgramz.com).

 # Usage